By WomansDivorce.com | Updated March 13, 2019

 WA State Bar Association - You can search for qualified Family Law attorneys in your area by using the myWSBA lawyer directory which is accessible from the site.
 They also offer information on how to search for legal clinics and programs to help you with your situation.
 Even though the State Bar Association doesn't directly operate a lawyer referral service, you can get referrals from the various county bar associations, and the contact information for these is listed on the website as well.
 You can also access consumer information pamphlets on the site to get more information about your legal issues.

 Need a Family Lawyer?
-Give the details of your case on LegalMatch and receive a response from a local divorce attorney who can discuss your options and take your case.
-The Legal Match directory allows consumers to find and thoroughly evaluate the lawyers who match their needs before they choose someone to represent them.
+Give the details of your situation and receive a response from a local divorce attorney who can discuss your options and take your case.

 Washington Premium Divorce Service